Exams

 H-1B Visas & OPT: How to Stay in the US After Your MBA

-Staying in the United States after you graduate from business school is an attractive prospect.
-The US offers a wide range of high-paying MBA careers across a variety of industries.
+Staying in the United States after you graduate from business school has long been an attractive prospect, with the US offering a wide range of high-paying MBA careers across a variety of industries.

-From optional practical training (OPT) to H-1B visas, here is everything you need to know about staying on in the US after your MBA.
+From optional practical training (OPT) to H-1B visas, here is everything you need to know about staying on to work in the US after your MBA.

 Optional Practical Training (OPT)